 Mark has the vision for the future of Gosport and the determination to see things through.
 It is important to tackle employment opportunities.
 We have seen a decrease of 64% in unemployment figures over the last 5 years.
-It is vital to deliver jobs on the enterprise zone, on delivering more industrial units such as those on Fareham Road and Tidebank in Lee on Solent to create more jobs in Gosport to reduce the amount of workers who need to out commute daily on the A32.
+It is vital to deliver jobs in Gosport, on the enterprise zone, on delivering more industrial units such as those on Fareham Road and Tidebank in Lee on Solent and to create more jobs in Gosport to reduce the amount of workers who need to out commute daily on the A32.
 We need to continue what we have started, in using land for job creation.

 Having already delivered Gosport Leisure Centre we will look to improve on existing sites.
 There are plans to renovate the Falkland gardens and develop the bus station site bringing in new boutique retail, restaurants and cafes for the public to enjoy the magnificent harbour views.
-In the Alver Valley there will be a new garden centre, the first of its kind in Gosport, along with improved play areas, a bigger and better BMX track with a learner track alongside and additional parking.
+In the Alver Valley there will be a new garden centre, the first of its kind in Gosport, along with many improved play areas, a bigger and better BMX track already delivered with a learner track alongside and additional parking.
 Within the Country Park there will be pathways for people to enjoy strolling through the countryside enjoying the variety of wildlife, flora and fauna that the park will have to offer.